tinacms/tina.io/content/docs/tina-cloud/cli.md

 mkdir content/posts && touch content/posts/voteForPedro.md
 ```

-Now we'll add some content to the post
+Now we add some content to the post

 ```markdown
 ---